applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 ...
 >>> reference_db = random.sample(reference_db, k=5000)
 >>> print("%s sequences are present in the subsampled database." % locale.format("%d", len(reference_db), grouping=True))
+5,000 sequences are present in the subsampled database.
 ```

 We'll also extract some sequences from Greengenes to use as query sequences in our database searches.
 This time we won't annotate them (to simulate not knowing what organisms they're from).
 We'll also trim these sequences so they're shorter than the full length references.
 This will simulate obtaining a partial gene sequence, as is most common with the current sequencing technologies (as of this writing), but will also help to make the examples run faster.